 Another conversation my brain likes to regurgitate, was with my Dad.
 He’d asked me to go Christmas shopping with him, in particular for a jewelry charm for my stepmother, to mark the birth of her first grandchild.
 Sounds pretty normal, apart from the fact I’m a mum of three.
 Apparently my children didn’t count.
-That one stung, so I kind of understand why that stick out.
-But the package story?
+That one stung.

-I think I remember the heat on my face at this point, or maybe the shunt first.
+That was the moment I remember the heat on my face or maybe it was the shunt first.

-The guy stood next to me had a black Nike backpack on both shoulders.
+There was a guy stood two or three steps ahead of me, he was wearing black Nike backpack on both shoulders.
 Two-strappin’ as my fourteen year old would say.
-I remember this clearly because I liked it and Googled to see how much they are.
+I remember this because I liked has bag so much that I Googled to see how much they were.

-He flew toward me from the train coach door, the backpack connecting with my face with such force, I was told afterward that it broke my nose.
-I’ll probably never know what he was carrying, but it felt like bricks.
+He flew towards me in a flash, his backpack connecting with my face with such force, I was told afterwards that it broke my nose.
+I’ll never know what he was carrying, but it felt like bricks.

 The impact started a sort of domino effect as I reeled backward into someone else, eager to depart the packed train.
 Next came the shattering of glass, and then, the darkness.

 The crumbs on the worktop slowly came into focus.
 A sudden pang of embarrassment.
 I should’ve done a better job of cleaning up before Joyce got here.
 I doubt she’ll judge me given that she’s here to help, not hinder.

 “Is there anything you want me to jot down, anything at all” Joyce asked patiently.
 I shook my head.
 She began to gather up her notebook and papers, I could feel her pity as she smiled and patted my arm.